ianhussey/ImplicitAssociationTest/README.md

 - The escape key quits the task at any time.
 - The order of presentation of blocks within the task (e.g., whether participants get flowers-positive/insects-negative or flowers-negative/insects-positive first) is determined by the participant code.
 Odd numbered participants get the former, even numbered participants get the latter.
 Be careful that this counterbalancing does not covary with your counterbalancing of other experimental conditions.
 - Block length is a function of the number of rows in the stimuli.xlsx file.
 Furthermore, the rows selected in each block are hard coded in the code components.
 As such, for the task to perform correctly 5 stimulus exemplars must be used in each category.
-- Accuracies can be calculated by reverse scoring the feedbackResponse.Corr variable.
+- Accuracies can be calculated by reverse scoring the feedbackResponse.corr variable.
 - .psydat and .csv files are produced for each participant.
 The .csv file is sufficient to most analyses (e.g., calculation of D scores).
 - All stimuli and instructions can be altered by editing the excel files.
 Indeed, all strings presented within the task are variables, so translating the task into other languages only requires changes to the stimuli and instructions files.
 - ITI is set to 250 ms (see Nosek et al., 2007: the IAT at age 7).
+- R script in the analysis folder produces D1 scores (and D1 scores for each stimulus category parcel), as well as accuracy and latency summary data.

 # Block layout
 The current version follows the block layout described in Nosek et al. (2007: the IAT at age 7).
 The contents of each screen follows the standard Inquisit IAT distribution very closely.
 However, the Inquisit IAT uses the older block layout of 20 trials in block 5.